Ethanscuter/SimPGAN/README.md

 python main.py

-Note: There are many pre-defined hyperparameters in the main.py,and you can choose when run the code.
+Note: There are many pre-defined hyperparameters in the main.py, and you can choose when run the code.

 ## How to visualize

-There is a file name show.html in the sample directory.
+There is a file named show.html in the sample directory.
 Open the show.html in your browser after you run python main.py.
-It will auto plot the intermediate images while training.
+It will auto-plot the intermediate images while training.